 Incomplete applications will not be placed on the waiting list.
-Where a family is determined to be ineligible, Commerce will notify the applicant of the incomplete determination, if contact information is available.
+Where a family is determined to be ineligible, Commerce will notify the applicant of the incomplete determination within 14 calendar days, if contact information is available.
 The notice will specify the reasons for ineligibility and will inform the family of its right to request an informal review and explain the process for doing so (see Chapter 16).